Startappz/prayer_times/README.md

 ## Help

-Youre help is appreciated, specially in adjusting the calculation methods and making them more accurate.
+Your help is appreciated, specially in adjusting the calculation methods and making them more accurate.
 Your contribution is welcome.

 ## Contributing